 Slum relocation is a primary solution to the influx of informal settlers that reside in Metro Manila.
 With many leaving the province to look for employment in the city, slum communities have swelled.
 While the government stance is to prioritize on-site resettlement, off-site relocation, then out of city-relocation in that order, land scarcity has forced many of the relocated to locations on the fringes of Metro Manila.

-Often these relocation sites are lacking in necessities including utilities, access to employment and access to services.
-This is in spite of very clear statutes outline in the Urban Development and Housing Act of 1992 which outlines the context of resettlement and relocation, including government responsibilities to the people such as the provision of utilities.
+Often these relocation sites are lacking in necessities including utilities, access to employment, and access to services.
+This is in spite of very clear statutes outlined in the Urban Development and Housing Act of 1992, which outlines the context of resettlement and relocation, including government responsibilities to the people such as the provision of utilities.
 Articles within UDHD hold the government responsible for the provision of ‘basic services.’

-There is currently no standard by which to deem a relocation just.
+There is currently no standard by which to deem a relocation “just.”
 This is due mainly to the fact that despite that information outlined above, often relocation and resettlement happen and the rights of the resettled have not been secured and government has not followed through on its legal obligations.
 In the case of Isla Putting Bato which is classified as danger zone and residents are under threat of demolition, it is important to define a just relocation scheme as the future of their residence is decided.

 Point of Interest

 I have been living in an urban poor community for almost two years.
-I have been studying community development from a grassroots levels.
+I have been studying community development from a grassroots level.
 My father is a planning director of small city in California.
-With my experience and knowledge of I was deeply intrigued by the current ‘best practices’ being implemented to handle the rapid urban growth of the world, specifically here in Metro Manila where I am living.
-With relocation being the solution to the informal settlements I was curious as to the success rate of these relocations.
+With my experience and knowledge of _____, I was deeply intrigued by the current ‘best practices’ being implemented to handle the rapid urban growth of the world, specifically here in Metro Manila where I am living.
+With relocation being the solution to the informal settlements, I was curious as to the success rate of these relocations.
 Informal surveys indicated that many of the relocations were more harmful than helpful when it came to the well being of the people themselves.
 Relocations seemed to be a solution for a government problem, but would in turn create many new problems for the thousands relocated.
 It was for this reason I was intent on looking into the complexity of slum relocation.
 I was fortunate enough for UPA allowing me to come alongside them as they advocate for the community of Isla Puting Bato which has been under threat of demolition for a few years.
 Isla is community that inhabits the water break which protects the North Harbor in Tondo, Manila.

 Purpose of Research